 Before you can sell a patent pending product, you need to submit a patent application to the USPTO.
-This ensures that you can legally claim the product is patent pending.
+This ensures you can legally claim the product is patent pending.

 - Put a patent pending notice on your product.

 When your product is officially patent pending, it is a good idea to put a notice on your product and product packaging.
-This lets your competitors know that they cannot copy your idea without risking an infringement lawsuit.
+This lets your competitors know they can't copy your idea without risking an infringement lawsuit.
 You should also include a patent pending notice on your website and any marketing material you create.

-Product packaging should clearly mark, "Patent Pending."
+Product packaging should clearly mark "Patent Pending."
 This protects you from people who claim they didn't know you were seeking a patent.
 Additionally, you should include your company name, logo, and copyright notice on your product's packaging.

-- Buy Liability Insurance.
+- Buy liability insurance.

 If you can think of any way your product could injure someone, you should buy liability insurance.
-People are eager to sue companies about injuries and they prey on new products.
+People are eager to sue companies about injuries, and they prey on new products.
 Keep in mind that insurance rates are negotiable.
 You need to declare if you intend to sell your product.
 However, most of the time, you can find affordable coverage.